Norm Snead: NFL career

 For 1966, he went 5-5 but the Eagles won four games without him as starter to finish 2nd in their division.
 It was the first of just three seasons that Snead would play on a team with a winning season.
 The game against the St. Louis Cardinals was the worst of his career, as he threw a career high five interceptions while going 16-of-45 for 247 yards.
-He threw eight touchdowns to eleven interceptions for 1,275 yards (throwing for over 200 yards just once in his starts).
-In 1967, he returned to start each game and threw 29 touchdowns to 24 interceptions while going for 3,399 yards (a career high) as the team went 6-7-1.
-However, the next three seasons were a return to misery, as he won just nine of his 35 starts and was outmatched in interceptions to touchdowns each time.
+He threw 8 touchdowns to 11 interceptions for 1,275 yards (throwing for over 200 yards just once in his starts).
+In 1967, he returned to start each game and threw 29 touchdowns to 24 interceptions while going for 3,399 yards (a career high) as the team went 6–7–1.
+However, the next three seasons were a return to misery, as he won just 9 of his 35 starts and was outmatched in interceptions to touchdowns each time.
 He led the league in interceptions twice during that span.
 However, Snead was traded away after the 1970 season, going to a growing power in Minnesota, who at that time had just Gary Cuozzo as quarterback.
 He was traded from the Eagles to the Vikings for Steve Smith, second- and sixth-round selections in 1971 (50th and 154th overall–Hank Allison and Mississippi defensive back Wyck Neely respectively) and a 1972 third-round pick (76th overall–Bobby Majors) on January 28, 1971.
 He made appearances at quarterback for seven games while starting two of them.
-While he would throw six interceptions to one touchdown for 470 yards, he ended up winning both of his starts (against Buffalo and Philadelphia).
+While he would throw six interceptions to one touchdown for 470 yards, he ended up winning both of his starts (against the Buffalo Bills and Philadelphia Eagles).
 Although the Vikings made the playoffs, Cuozzo was the starter for the playoff game against Dallas while Snead was on the sideline.
 It was the only time Snead was on a playoff roster.